AP-Hunt/gsp-team-manual/docs/getting-started-minikube.md

 This sets the default number of pods to create and is referenced in the deployment template using ``{{ .Values.replicas }}``.

-ok, we now have the boilerplate for an empty "Chart" and can start defining kubernetes resources
+ok, we now have the boilerplate for an empty "Chart" and can start defining Kubernetes resources

 First we will create a Deployment which will ensure than N replicas (instances) of our application container will be running.
 In this case the default is 2 as defined in `values.yaml` however this may be overridden.